SUMMER STOCK AUSTIN PERFORMERS

 • Choose Dance 1 or Dance 2

--DANCE 1: C’mon Everybody - learn from the teach-through video and film yourself performing the combo.
+-DANCE 1 Carrying The Banner - learn from the teach-through video and film yourself performing the combo.
 Pay attention to style and storytelling.

--DANCE 2: Simon Zealotes learn from the teach-through video and film yourself performing the combo.
+-DANCE 2 Where The Family Goes learn from the teach-through video and film yourself performing the combo.
 Pay attention to style and storytelling.

 All dance resources can be found here!